slothoth/sql_checker/readme.md

 You will also need to edit the config.json file in this directory.
 You need to set CIV_INSTALL as the folder with your civilization VI.exe, WORKSHOP_FOLDER where your steam mods are, and last, your User civ directory.
 Some sensible defaults are already in place, but at least the user civ directory will need to changed to whatever your username is.

+Known Errors:
+- [x] Mods with Criteria like requiring Secret Society's are not caught.
+- [x] Database currently does not absorb